Learning Outcomes:

 You should not need to use static fields in this assignment.
 If you are using static fields, you will encounter lots of problems.

-Static Methods are fine, Static Fields are not (unless are final)!.
-See this ED post
+Static Methods are fine, Static Fields are not (unless are final)!

-If you use static fields, you will be penalised
+If you use non-final static fields, you will be penalised

 If you use static fields, you will notice a weird behaviour that your test cases will pass when executed one at a time, but mostly fail when executed in one go.
 This is because the static field values are shared across all test cases, and the test cases are executed with this persistant value.
 This is not the behaviour you want.